openebs/openebs/e2e/ansible/openebs-on-premise-deployment-guide.md

   - Sometimes, the minions take time to join the Kubernetes master.
 This could be caused due to slow internet or less resources on the box.
 The time could range between a few seconds to a few minutes

-  - As with minions above, the OpenEBS volume containers (Jiva containers) may take some time to get initialized (could involve a docker pull) before they are ready to serve I/O. Any pod deployment (which uses the openebs iscsi flexvol driver) done while this is still in process is seen to get queued and resume once the storage is ready
+  - As with minions above, the OpenEBS volume containers (Jiva containers) may take some time to get initialized (involves a docker pull) before they are ready to serve I/O. Any pod deployment (which uses the openebs iscsi flexvol driver) done while this is still in process is seen to get queued and resume once the storage is ready